 ADVERTISING

-Talos can climb stairs, grab objects precisely, walk on uneven terrain and work with human and mechanical colleagues .
-Half of the acquisition costs of 1.8 million euros were financed by the TU Darmstadt and the German Research Foundation (DFG).
+TALOS can climb stairs, grasp objects precisely, walk on uneven terrain, and collaborate with human and mechanical colleagues .
+The acquisition costs of €1.8 million were financed equally by TU Darmstadt and the German Research Foundation (DFG).

-Interdisciplinary research with Talos
+Interdisciplinary research with TALOS

 - Interactive Robot Perception & Learning (Prof. Georgia Chalvatzaki)